V.7. MISCELLANEOUS WORDS, PART 7/10 (mpo-ne)

 – ndundu : albino, white-skinned person

-– ndunga : season / size, size attribute / conical drum
+– ndunga : season / size, height, size attribute, height attribute / coned drum, tapered drum

 – ndunga (bandunga) : secret society